dcodesdev/rustfinity.com/challenges/constructors/description.md

 The constructor function, `Book::new`, should take three parameters (`title`, `author`, and `year`) and return a fully initialized `Book`.

-## Your Task

-Implement the `Book` struct and its constructor, ensuring that it correctly initializes all fields.

 ## Requirements

 1. The struct must be named `Book`.